papkie/electric-scooter/README.md

 `pulley_wheel` - HTD 3m-12 80T pulley to be mount on wheel

-`pulley_wheel_mount` - WIP - support to be mount with 80t pulley on other side of wheel
+`pulley_wheel_mount` - support to be mount with 80t pulley on other side of wheel

+`motor_holder` - WIP - holder for motor to be mount on scooter

 ## Only STLs